dipbhujbal/helmtasks/task5/README.md

     - port: {{ .Values.service.port }}
     ```

- 3.  serviceaccount will be created using kubernetes manifest provided and kubernetes deployment resource will be created in this service account ELSE the serviceaccount creation will be skipped and kubernetes deployment resource will be created in the default serviceaccount
+ 3. The serviceaccount will be created using kubernetes manifest provided and kubernetes deployment resource will be created in this service account ELSE the serviceaccount creation will be skipped and kubernetes deployment resource will be created in the default serviceaccount

      nginx-sa.yaml